-Participation in school choral events is expected of all K-9 students.
+Participation in school choral events is expected of all K-9 students - first in the Fall near Reformation Day, second in the Winter before Christmas break, and third in the Spring for Baccalaureate/Graduation.
 Refusal to participate in these events without requesting an exception from the Headmaster may result in the reassessment of student enrollment.